Learn more about system restore and restore from a system restore point:

 Wrapping things up

-Restoring from a system restore point is a good way to resolve problem related to driver issues, software installation or Windows Update.
+Restoring from a system restore point is a good way to resolve problems related to driver issues, software installation or Windows Update.
 But sometimes you may find system restore is not working, try given solutions in this article.

 Note that System Restore may not work for your personal files or the operating system.
 Thus, you need to backup important files or system per your needs, then you will restore them in a very short time.
 You could use free backup software AOMEI Backupper Standard or its higher version.
 Check the edition comparison page and select the one suitable for you.